frankc60/jStrip/README.md

 jStrip let's you easily grab data from the web - from `json`, or from text and apply multiple filters to change the data to your liking, before it is returned to you asynchronously. jStrip also works with `json` formats, making API access a breeze.

-Since `v 2.x` chainable methods and event handlers have been added, with new features being added regularly. *To keep your `v 1.x` code working as before, please read the [Migration section](1) below.*
+Since `v 2.x` chainable methods and event handlers have been added, with new features being added regularly. *To keep your `v 1.x` code working as before, please read the [Migration][1] section below.*

 ## Example